dtcenter/METplus/docs/Users_Guide/systemconfiguration.rst

   INIT_INCREMENT = 6H

 .. note::
-    Substituting VALID_INCREMENT = 21600 will generate the same result.
+    Substituting INIT_INCREMENT = 21600 will generate the same result.

 This will process data initialized on 2019-02-01 at 00Z, 06Z, 12Z, and 18Z as well as 2019-02-02 at 00Z.
 For each of these initialization times, METplus Wrappers can also loop over a set of forecast leads that are all initialized at the current run time.
 See :ref:`looping_over_forecast_leads` for more information.